elastic/app-search-reference-ui-react/README.md

 [engine.json](src/config/engine.json).

-To do so, make a copy of [engine.json.example](src/config/engine.json.example), rename it to `engine.json` and configure with your Engine's specific details.
+To do so, make a copy of [engine.json.example](src/config/engine.json.example), rename it to `engine.json` and configure it with your Engine's specific details.

 ```bash
 cp src/config/engine.json.example src/config/engine.json